News of Interest.TV

 “Last Plane Out” - Official Trailer

-[Note: Updated April 13, 2012— Claims of Jack Cox being killed while onboard the Korean Air flight 007 that was shot down over the Soviet Union in 1983 are not correct, as Cox had authored the book “Requiem in the Tropics” in 1987.
-However, it is true that onboard that flight was the U.S. Congressman Larry MacDonald who was the President of the John Birch Society.
-MacDonald was staunchly anti-Communist and communicated the truth about Communism being covertly controlled by the global elite.]
+[Note: Updated February 15, 2020— Claims of Jack Cox being killed while onboard the Korean Air flight 007 that was shot down over the Soviet Union in 1983 are not correct, as Cox had authored the book ”Requiem in the Tropics” in 1987.
+However, it is true that onboard that flight was the U.S. Congressman Larry McDonald who was the President of the John Birch Society.
+McDonald was staunchly anti-Communist and communicated the truth about Communism being covertly controlled by the global elite.]

 The Assassination of Anastasio Somoza in 1980